Collaborative Scholarship and Pedagogy

 General Editor | Curator

-Lang is a lecturer in the College of Liberal Arts Humanities Programs and a part-time project archivist at the Harry Ransom Humanities Research Center at the University of Texas at Austin.
+Lang is a lecturer in the College of Liberal Arts Humanities Programs and a former project archivist at the Harry Ransom Center at the University of Texas at Austin.
 He holds a Ph.D. in English from Washington University in St. Louis (2010) specializing in Thomas Hoccleve and late-medieval English literature.
 He is currently serving as the director of the International Hoccleve Society.

 Robin Wharton, PhD